dmbarbour/glas/docs/GlasNamespaces.md

 However, to ensure a deterministic outcome in case of ambiguity, we prioritize definitions from lower-numbered forks.
 Thus, we must not accept definitions from higher-numbered forks before all lower-numbered forks are finished or paused.
 Further, 'move' translations restrict which definitions a branch can produce: we can lazily defer computation of branches if we determine that they do not produce definitions we need.

 In case of long-running computations, we might heuristically garbage-collect intermediate definitions.
-This can be understood as an aggressive form of dead-code elimination.
-We can forget 'private' definitions if they are not reachable from 'public' definitions or any pending computation.
-The 'link' translation influences what is reachable from a namespace procedure.
+This can be understood as an aggressive form of dead-code elimination: we can eliminate 'private' definitions if they are not reachable from 'public' definitions or any pending computation.
+The 'link' translation determines what is reachable from a pending computation.
 We can also collect computations that wait on definitions not in scope of any 'move' translation.
 See *Namespace Processes and Channels* for a design pattern that relies on garbage-collection.

-The 'eval' and 'load' effects both invoke the current namespace.
-If necessary, they wait for definitions.
-Although these can be implemented via interpreter, for performance we might run post-processing of definitions concurrently with computation of the namespace.
-This post-processing may include type-checking, testing, optimizations, JIT compilation to lower-level code, and so on.
+Post-processing of definitions - type checkers, optimizers, JIT compilers, etc. - can run concurrently with evaluation of the namespace.
+And generally must do so, in context of 'eval' and user-defined language modules for 'load'.

 ## Abstract Assembly